camunda/camunda/docs/src/bpmn-workflows/data-flow.md

 #### JSON Path expression

-The root node of a JSON document is defined as `$`.
+JSON Path expressions always refer to a JSON structure in the same way as XPath expression are used in combination with an XML document.
+Since a JSON structure is usually anonymous and doesn't necessarily have a "root member object" JSON Path assumes the abstract name `$` assigned to the outer level object.
+[1](http://goessner.net/articles/JsonPath/)

 The payload will be on root level always a JSON Object.
-Properties of a JSON Object are accessed via the dot operator.
-For example `$.prop` will match in the following JSON document and return the value `123`.
+JSON Path expressions can use the dot or bracket notation.
+For example `$.prop` or `$[prop]` will match in the following JSON document and return the value `123`.

 ```json
 {